Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 ![](assets/cfn-output.png)

 You will also notice notice that a Glue database is also created.
-Navigate to [Glue console](https://us-west-2.console.aws.amazon.com/glue/home#/v2/data-catalog/databases) to verify.
+Navigate to the [Glue console](https://us-west-2.console.aws.amazon.com/glue/home#/v2/data-catalog/databases) to verify.

 #### 4. Configure Zeppelin notebook